Want to share your reaction with friends?

-Islands, Falls and Fun - Toursit places in Shivanasamudra
+Islands, Falls And Fun – Tourist Places In And Around Shivanasamudra

-It is a famous tourist destination that’s known for its waterfalls, which are listed among the top 100 waterfalls in the world.
-The River Cauvery, on its course through the rocky beds and ravines of the Deccan Plateau, is split in to two streams - Gaganachukki and Bharachukki, on reaching Shivanasamudra.
+It is a famous tourist destination known for its waterfalls.
+It is listed among the top 100 waterfalls in the world.
+The River Cauvery, on its course through the rocky beds and ravines of the Deccan Plateau, gets split into two streams – Gaganachukki and Bharachukki, on reaching Shivanasamudra.

 The two streams gather momentum on their downward flow and cascade down a huge cliff from about 98 m high.
-The Gaganachukki Falls is situated towards the western part of the cliff whereas the Bharachukki Falls lies towards the eastern part.
+The Gaganachukki Falls are situated towards the western part of the cliff, whereas the Bharachukki Falls lie towards the eastern part.

 A panoramic view of Gaganachukki Falls can be seen from the Shivanasamudra Watch Tower or from the view point near the Darga Hazrath Mardane Gaib.
 The Bharachukki Falls is situated about 1 km away from Gaganachukki Falls and is known for its strong currents and deep gorges below.